PxyUp/Revact/README.md

     private timer: number;

     // Put here all reactive values, when component will be destroyed
-    // They will be destroy too automatically protected reactive = {
+    // They will be destroy automatically
+    protected reactive = {
         // create reactive value
         // if you provide here object/array, you on change need always return new one, not link on previous